Information

 Accessibility

-We offer a keyboard shortcut using the ESC key.
+Users can trigger the 'hide this page' action using the escape key.
 Research suggested speed is critical to keep users safe and avoid potential harm.
-It may be quicker for some users to press a keyboard button, like the ESC key, than move the mouse pointer.
+It may be quicker for some users to press a keyboard button, like the escape key, than to move the mouse pointer.

-Every page with the component should have a hidden warning for assistive technologies, such as screen readers.
+Every page with the component should have a hidden instruction for screen readers.
 To do this, you should add the following code above the ‘Skip to main’ content element.

 <div class="visually-hidden ds_hide-page">